 SECTION 15- No Tax shall be retroactive

 This would be the most massive return of power from government to the people ever.
-It eliminates (1) the estate tax, (2) FICA taxes, (3) the corporate income tax, which at present, is the most expensive in the industrialized world, regressive, and a Godzilla-sized drag on the economy which greatly increases expenses on companies doing business here and causes them to go and stay overseas – which loses jobs, and (4) the personal income tax, which is the biggest drag on the economy and has tens of thousands of pages that no one understands completely, but that we all have to spend a lot of time working on our returns for.
-The cost to comply with this Byzantine system is $409 billion for all Americans.
-Another way to put it: getting rid of the current system and the IRS would allow that $409 BILLION to go right into the economy instead of being wasted on tax compliance.
+It eliminates the estate tax and FICA taxes.
+It eliminates the corporate income tax, which at present, is the 2nd most expensive in the world for a few more months, until Japan reduces its rate.
+This is a Godzilla-sized drag on the economy which greatly increases expenses on companies doing business here and causes them to go and stay overseas – which loses jobs.
+It eliminates the biggest drag on the economy: the personal income tax, which has tens of thousands of pages that no one understands completely, but that we all have to spend a lot of time working on our returns for.
+The cost to comply with this Byzantine system is $500 billion for all Americans.
+Another way to put it: getting rid of the current system and the IRS would allow that $500 BILLION to go right into the economy instead of being wasted on tax compliance.
 That’s a colossal stimulus.
-The current tax system gives special tax breaks to those who have gamed the system with their lobbyists to reward people for doing all sorts of things that are none of any government’s business, like buying electric cars.
-The Fair Tax replaces these taxes with a sales tax on retail goods that also sends everyone a monthly check for taxes paid under the poverty level every month, so it is a progressive tax.
+The current tax system gives special tax breaks to those who have gamed the system with their lobbyists to reward people for doing all sorts of things that are none of any overnment’s business, like buying electric cars.
+The Fair Tax replaces these taxes with a sales tax that also sends everyone a monthly check for taxes paid under the poverty level every month, so it is a progressive tax.
 It would allow money offshore (which is many $trillions) to come back without being taxed so it could be invested in creating new businesses and jobs.
 (Did you support President Obama’s stimulus?
 Think it wasn’t enough?
 What would happen if trillions came back onshore?
 Or do you have a problem with it being PRIVATE capital?)
 The US would become THE haven for capital in the world.
 You would have to hide under a rock to not have a (good paying) job, and then get to spend or not spend it on what you want.
 You could avoid taxes when you are broke, because you could just choose not to buy anything over necessities and thus pay no tax.
 Is this a GREAT idea, or is this a GREAT idea?

 #3: Clarification of the Commerce Clause